parisepigenetics/Methylator-Documentation/docs/running_nano.md

-# Running your nanopore pre-processing steps by steps
+# Running your nanopore pre-processing step by step

 ##  Process BAM to BED